visionplusplu/LuminanceAndBrightness/README.md

 **Typical install & run times:**
 - **Setup time:** Under 1 minute (copy/unzip files and configure the MATLAB path).
-- **Data download:** The dataset repository is at least 100 MB.
+- **Data download:** The dataset repository is around 10 MB.
 Actual download time depends on internet speed.
 - **Estimated run time:** Approximately 1 hour on a typical machine using the demo dataset, with most of the time spent on the weight-fitting stage.
 - **After fitting:** Once fitting is completed, the fitted weights are saved, and subsequent runs (e.g., when regenerating figures) will no longer repeat this step.